silvercar/silvercop/README.md

   silvercop: .rubocop.yml
 ```

-It is recommended to use this gem as `bundle exec rubocop -RD`, the two options being to run
+It is recommended to use this gem as `bundle exec rubocop -D`, which will output the violated
-Rails cops as well as output the cop in question for that line of code.
+cop for that line of code

 If many offenses are detected, it is recommended to generate a TODO list that can be handled over
 time without needing to fix all of the existing offenses.
 This can be done by generating and
 including the following config:

-`bundle exec rubocop -RD --auto-gen-config`
+`bundle exec rubocop -D --auto-gen-config`

 Then add `inherit_from: .rubocop_todo.yml` to your `.rubocop.yml` file.
 Adding `--exclude-limit 10000` can help prevent
 the generated config from disabling cops entirely with `Enabled: false`.